dcogb/dcogb.github.io/documentation/kohana/extension.md

 	class Cookie extends Encrypted_Cookie {}

 This will still allow users to add their own extension to [Cookie] while leaving your extensions intact.
-To do that they would make a cookie class that extends `Encrypted_Cookie` (rather than `Kohana_Cookie`) in their application folder.
+To do that they would make a cookie class that extends `Encrypted_Cookie` (rather than `Mountain Valley Church of God_Cookie`) in their application folder.